Separation for Misconduct

 (2) The unit commander in consultation with the ASAP counseling staff will determine the deployment availability of Soldiers enrolled in the ASAP.
 The same standards used for other medical treatment will be applied.
 Ordinarily, Soldiers:

-(b) Undergoing inpatient detoxification has a temporary physical profile and is not deployable.
+(b) Undergoing inpatient detoxification have a temporary physical profile and are not deployable.

-(c) Participating in, or awaiting admittance to, an ASAP partial inpatient care program is deployable.
+(c) Participating in, or awaiting admittance to, an ASAP partial inpatient care program are not deployable until successful completion of the inpatient and outpatient follow-up services.
+Upon successful completion, Soldiers will be eligible for deployment.

 10-13.
 Definition of the Limited Use Policy